AlchemistJanie/handbook/employees/README.md

 ### Remuneration

 After this interview a proposition is made to the candidate.
-Once both parts agreed on the remuneration, remuneration need to be written in [this document](https://docs.google.com/spreadsheets/d/1EsEL8jrlZ45d4cXODXSmeZOH7GQHZpmVX3gxJ1zSTpQ/edit#gid=0)
+Once both partiess agree on the remuneration, remuneration needs to be written in [this document](https://docs.google.com/spreadsheets/d/1EsEL8jrlZ45d4cXODXSmeZOH7GQHZpmVX3gxJ1zSTpQ/edit#gid=0)

 ### Contract